 Where equity-settled arrangements are modified, and are of benefit to the employee, the incremental fair value is recognised over the period from the date of modification to date of vesting.
 Where a modification is not beneficial to the employee there is no change to the charge for share-based payment.
-Settlements and cancellations are treated as an acceleration of vesting and the unvested amount is recognised immediately in the income statement.
+Settlements and cancellations are treated as an acceleration of vesting and the unvested amount is recognised immediately in the statement of comprehensive income.

-The fair value of each share option award is based on the fair value of the Parent Companys shares, less any applicable purchase price.
-The fair value of each share option is estimated using the Black-Scholes option-pricing model which requires inputs based on certain subjective assumptions, including the fair value of shares, the expected share price volatility, the expected term of the award, the risk-free interest rate and expected dividends.
-Expected volatility is calculated based on reported volatility data for a representative group of publicly traded companies for which historical information was available.
-The historical volatility is calculated based on a period of time commensurate with the assumption used for the expected term.
+The fair value of each restricted share award is based on the fair value of the Parent Company's shares, less any applicable purchase price.
+The fair value of each share option award is estimated using the Black-Scholes option-pricing model which requires inputs based on certain subjective assumptions, including the fair value of shares, the expected share price volatility, the expected term of the award, the risk-free interest rate and expected dividends.
+Previously, due to a lack of company-specific historical volatility data, the Company's expected volatility was calculated based on reported volatility data for a representative group of publicly traded companies for which historical information was available.
+The historical volatility was calculated based on a period of time commensurate with the assumption used for the expected term.
+During 2022, the Company began to estimate its volatility by using a blend of its stock price history for the length of time it has market data for its shares and the historical volatility of similar public companies for the expected term of each grant.
+The Company will continue to apply this process until a sufficient amount of historical information regarding the volatility of its own share price becomes available.

 Provision is made for National Insurance contributions on outstanding share options that are expected to be exercised using the latest enacted National Insurance rates applied to the difference between the market value of the underlying shares at the balance sheet date and the option exercise price.
 The Company has no cash-settled arrangements.
-The Parent Company has no employees and thus there is no charge in the income statement for share-based payments.
+The Parent Company has no employees and thus there is no charge in the statement of comprehensive income for share-based payments for the Parent Company.
 The charge for share-based payments has been recognised as an increase in cost of investment in subsidiaries.